thoth-tech/documentation/docs/OnTrack/Capstone Self Enrolment/Capstone Self Enrolment Project Proposal.md

 - [ ] BE: `unit_tutorial_syncs` entity [Reference](#unit_tutorial_syncs)
 - [ ] FE: Modify Tutorial admin tab, allowing syncing of tutorials [Reference](#linking-of-tutorials-between-sit374-and-sit378)
+- [ ] And more... (refer to OnTrack planner board on Teams)

+## Issues and constraints with current proposal

+- This implementation does not allow management of the enrolment form, and is hardcoded into `doubtfire-web`.
+This could be addressed with dynamic forms, encapsulating the entire the form as a JSON object, and saving response as a JSON.
+This is challenging due to the custom logic of fetching groups and tutorials, validating that the tutorial capacity limit has not been reached prior to submission.
+If the form does not require any validation and automatic enrolment, and is only used to collect student's submission as a CSV (which could then be later used to batch enrol students into tutorials and groups), then dynamic forms would be feasible.
+- However, admin's are still able to modify the companies, teams, and tutorial spots, that the form dynamically fetches.

 ## Future plans